daafanasev/camunda-docs-manual/content/user-guide/task-forms/_index.md

     <td>LOCATION</td>
     <td>Can be either <code>deployment</code> or <code>app</code>:
     <ul>
-      <li><em>deployment</em>: The file is part of your deployment (e.g., <a href="{{< ref "/reference/deployment-descriptors/tags/process-archive.md" >}}">by adding it to your process archive</a> or <a href="https://docs.camunda.org/get-started/quick-start/deploy/#use-the-camunda-modeler-to-deploy-the-process">by deploying from the Camunda Modeler</a>), which means that it is stored in the Camunda database.
+      <li><em>deployment</em>: The file is part of your deployment (e.g., <a href="../../reference/deployment-descriptors/tags/process-archive.md" >}}">by adding it to your process archive</a> or <a href="https://docs.camunda.org/get-started/quick-start/deploy/#use-the-camunda-modeler-to-deploy-the-process">by deploying from the Camunda Modeler</a>), which means that it is stored in the Camunda database.
 It can then be loaded from there.
 Note that this allows versioning of your form alongside the process model.</li>
       <li><em>app</em>: Add the file to your development project in a folder <code>src/main/webapp/forms</code>.
 The form file will be packaged into your deployment artifact (typically a WAR archive).
 During runtime it will be loaded from there.</li>
     </ul>
   </td>